bo-niu/SeattleCrime/readme.md

 Chris: Updated comment box to only work when signed in.
 General testing and debugging.

 Yifei: Added styles to comments, formatted string output and sorted comments to make it readable.
 Resolved long-lasting react warnings in developer console.

 Surendra: Worked on implementing discussion page for the application, user can select at each individual crime icon and discuss about it.
 Fixing eslint error, testing and debugging application.

+## Progress and Key features:

+- Landing page: successfully implemented user sign-in features with aunthentication

+- Report page: updated the filter form to output a graph

+- Discussion page: successfully implemented all the functionality in discussion page where user can write comment/discuss about their experience of specific crimes.
+Successfully implemented user authorization to save user name/email in the database.

+- About page: added information about the project in about page.

+- Fixed all eslint errors and removed redundant codes.

+- Fixed all the code based on insturctors last feedback

 ## Screenshots: